tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Network slicing provides the ability to partition a physical network into multiple logical networks of varying sizes, structures, and functions so that each slice can be dedicated to specific services or customers.
-Network slices need to operate in parallel while providing slice elasticity in terms of network resource allocation.
-The Differentiated Service (Diffserv) model allows for carrying multiple services on top of a single physical network by relying on compliant nodes to apply specific forwarding treatment (scheduling and drop policy)  on to packets that carry the respective Diffserv code point.
-This document adopts the Diffserv principles and proposes a scalable approach to realize network slicing in IP/MPLS networks.
+Network slices need to co-exist on the same network while ensuring slice elasticity in terms of network resource allocation.
+The Differentiated Service (Diffserv) model allows for carrying multiple services on top of a single physical network by relying on compliant domains and nodes to provide forwarding treatment (scheduling and drop policy)  on to packets that carry the respective Diffserv code point.
+This document adopts a similar approach to Diffserv and proposes a scalable approach to realize network slicing in IP/MPLS networks.
 The solution does not mandate Diffserv to be enabled in the network to provide a specific forwarding treatment, but can co-exist with and complement it when enabled.